Course Content

 Define weather and climate terminology

-Understand how weather and climate data can relate to public health
+Examine how weather and climate data can relate to public health

 Format: Self-paced training (work at your own pace, use "save and exit" as needed).